windurisky/goodnight-app-backend/README.md

 3. **Future Phase**: Evaluate fanout approach as user base grows
 4. **Scale Phase**: Implement sharding and partitioning when metrics indicate need

-By taking inspiration from Twitter's architecture while adapting to our specific use case of sleep tracking, this scaling strategy provides a clear path from current implementation to supporting hundreds of millions of users.
+By taking inspiration from Twitter's architecture while adapting to the specific use case of sleep tracking, this scaling strategy provides a clear path from current implementation to supporting hundreds of millions of users.